-Thankfully, Melbourne-born director Russell Mulcahy found time in between directing some of the 80’s most famous and campest music clips to address this lack in essential outback survival knowledge and cook up this fun and visually startling cult classic.
-Surprisingly smart for a film about a boar the size of a combi-van leading a squealing horde of pigs in a vendetta against the local populace.
+Thankfully, Melbourne-born director Russell Mulcahy found time in between directing some of the 1980s' most famous and campest music clips to address this lack in essential outback survival knowledge and cook up this fun and visually startling cult classic.
+And it's surprisingly smart for a film about a boar the size of a kombi-van leading a squealing horde of pigs in a vendetta against the local populace.

-Australia’s entry into the very small and very sloppy ‘melt’ genre.
-Whilst these films were primarily a (thoroughly commendable) excuse for the special effects guys to see just how much latex and corn syrup they can shovel into a film before someone calls them on going that little bit too far over the line, Body Melt manages to keep the viewer entertained during the parts where Melbourne suburbanites aren’t turning into puddles of colourful gloop.
+Give a round of applause to Australia’s entry into the very small and very sloppy ‘melt’ genre.
+These films may have been primarily a (thoroughly commendable) excuse for the special effects guys to see just how much latex and corn syrup they can shovel into a film before someone calls them on going that little bit too far over the line.
+But Body Melt manages to keep the viewer entertained during the parts where Melbourne suburbanites aren’t turning into puddles of colourful gloop, too.

-It’s maniacally funny, has a killer electronic soundtrack and gets in many a dig in at the image obsessed, health gimmick fixated culture of the pill popping early nineties.
-If you have a strong enough stomach this film is worth tracking down even if it’s only to watch Ramsay Street’s Harold Bishop gleefully throwing himself into the madness as a psychotic doctor.
+It’s maniacally funny, has a killer electronic soundtrack and gets in many a dig in at the image-obsessed, health gimmick fixated culture of the pill-popping early '90s.
+If you have a strong enough stomach, this film is worth tracking down even if it’s only to watch Ramsay Street’s Harold Bishop gleefully throwing himself into the madness as a psychotic doctor.

 Bubby’s darkly funny and oddly touching odyssey through the city of churches involves incest, murder and blasphemy, but it’s the scenes of him ‘playing’ with his pet cat that really got people worked up.
 I’m pretty sure that isn’t an animatronic kitty, and would be willing to bet that the words ‘no animals were hurt in the making of this film’ aren’t to be found anywhere in the credits...

 Problem teenagers are rounded up into a drive-in and left to their own devices.
-Attempts to keep them occupied with fast food, trashy television and Hunters and Gatherers songs inevitably go tits up and the movie lot is soon looking like an adolescent version of Mad Max.
-Rather surprisingly based on a short story by esteemed Victorian novelist Peter Carey.
+Attempts to keep them occupied with fast food, trashy television and Hunters and Collectors songs inevitably go tits-up and the movie lot is soon looking like an adolescent version of Mad Max.
+The whole mad mess is rather surprisingly based on a short story by esteemed Victorian novelist Peter Carey.

-Prisoners are hunted down and creatively murdered for entertainment in a bleak dystopian future.
-No, it’s not The Running Man, it’s a low budget but imaginative, bat-shit insane exploitation film notable for it’s ludicrously over the top gore and sheer number of Australian soap actors and actresses.
+Prisoners are hunted down and creatively murdered for entertainment in the bleak dystopian future that is Turkey Shoot.
+No, it’s not The Running Man, it’s a low budget but imaginative, bat-shit insane exploitation film notable for its ludicrously over-the-top gore and sheer number of Australian soap actors and actresses.

-What it lacks in Arnold Schwarzenegger/Jesse Ventura cage matches it more than makes up for in crossbow wielding lesbians, severed limbs, top-hat wearing wolfmen and gratuitous scenes of 70’s bush in the shower block.
+What it lacks in Arnold Schwarzenegger/Jesse Ventura cage matches it more than makes up for in crossbow wielding lesbians, severed limbs, top-hat wearing wolfmen and gratuitous nudie scenes in the shower block.
 Possessing the same crazy genius as Peter Jackson’s Bad Taste, it makes modern day grindhouse imitations such as Machete and Planet Terror seem like anaemic shadows in comparison.

 The bleak documentary feel, the senselessness of the slayings and the everyman mundanity of the antagonist in Greg McLean’s shocking debut feature set the worms of doubt squirming in the brains of many a backpacker planning a road trip through the Australian outback.
 Nicely touching on themes explored in films such as Picnic at Hanging Rock and Jindabyne, it drops hints that the land itself holds a mysterious and not necessarily benevolent power over those that walk upon it.